 Fact 5: More than ever before, you need know what is a great Product Demo and why is it really important.

 The most critical piece in the sales process of a B2B SaaS company - is the DEMO and the NARRATIVE.
 Demos should be personalized, compelling, interactive, and easy to understand so that buyers are engaged immediately and instilled with a desire to keep the dialog going.
 When done correctly, a demo allows the customer to see and feel how things will be better if they buy from you, and worse if they don't.
 If done right, it makes your prospect understand your product and will solve their problem or attain their goal.
 Research is showing most B2B SaaS companies when securing a qualified demo have close rates that range between 20% and 50%.
 What is your sales team demo closing ratio?

 It's all about value, trust, and delighting customers!
-By establishing your value story to customers, especially in these early stages of COVID-19 recovery, you will position yourself as the “Trusted Advisor” when your buyers fully return to investing in their digital transformation and increasing their budgets.
+By establishing your value story to customers, especially in the late stages of COVID-19 recovery, you will position yourself as the “Trusted Advisor” when your buyers fully return to investing in their digital transformation and increasing their budgets.

 It’s the age of “big data,” but how do CXO’s, sales and marketing leadership use all of this critical and valuable information?
 How is it applied to developing a sales story that is used downstream?
 Does your customer data validate and take the risk out of your sales “talk track”?
 Is your customer sales conversation mapped to each stage of the buyer’s journey?

 95% of CMO's identify content as a priority and pain.
 CMO's need to interlock with Sales Leaders to better tailor content that validates their sales story at every stage of journey.
 How would you rate your interlock around your personas and sales storytelling practice with your product, marketing and sales teams?